Ahmed-M-Sadek/database-editor-linux-bash-script/README.md

 Current Working Directory:/home/userName/optionalDirectory/bin
 Current Working Space:/home/userName/optionalDirectory/Databases
 ```
+:warning: Do not set or change the working directory path.
+It should be set automatically.
 ## Usage

 The script is run using the following command if you are in the same directory in which the script is located